Onofria & Calogera Verde's Ancestors

 ~<^>~

-Michelangelo Verde, was born and baptized as Michelangelo Joseph on October 1, 1766, in the mother church parish ofSciacca, Agrigento, Sicilia, Italy, the son of Carlo Verde and his wife Accursia Ciulla.
-(Mouse over and click on his Latin baptism record image upper right to enlarge it in a new window or tab.)
-On his death record, his occupation is listed as Marinaro which means seafaring in English.
+Michelangelo Verde, was born and baptized as Michelangelo Joseph on October 1, 1766, in the mother church parish of Sciacca, Agrigento, Sicilia, Italy, the son of Carlo Verde and his wife Accursia Ciulla.
+(Mouse over and click on his Latin baptism record upper right to enlarge it in a new window or tab.)
+On his civil death record, his occupation is listed as Marinaro which means seafaring in English.

-Vincenza Corrao died at home 23 years after her husband’s death on October 17, 1853.
-(Mouse over and click on her death record image right to enlarge in a new window/tab.)
-Although her death record states she was 85 years old, being that her parents weren’t married until late October of 1778, she was probably born in 1779, making her about 74 years old when she died.
-Her death record also states she was a widowed Industriosa, which translates to a manufacturer or trader.
-She didn’t marry again, so it’s clear she supported herself and her children.
+Twenty-three years after her husband’s death Vincenza died at home and was buried on October 17, 1853, in the same cemetery as her husband.
+(Mouse over and click on her civil death record right to enlarge in a new window/tab.)
+Her mother church burial record lists her as Vincenzia Corrao about 85 years old.
+(Mouse over and click on her Latin church burial record lower right to enlarge in a new window/tab.)
+Although both her church burial record and civil death record state she was 85 years old, she was actually 73 years old when she died.
+Her civil death record also states she was a widowed Industriosa, which translates to a manufacturer or trader.
+This confirms that she didn’t marry again, but worked to support herself and her children.
+For now, this is all that is known about Michelangelo and Vincenza.

 ~< Back to Chart >~

 Carlo Verde was born and baptized as Carolus Vincenius after his paternal grandfather, on January 31, 1731, in the mother church parish of Sciacca, Agrigento, Sicilia, Italy, the eldest surviving son of parents Antonino Verde and Onofria Abruzzo.
-(Mouse over and click on his Latin baptism record image upper right to enlarge it in a new window or tab.)
+(Mouse over and click on his Latin baptism record upper right to enlarge it in a new window or tab.)
 His age is listed as 16 on his father’s 1747 Sciacca Rivelo (see this tax record in Antonino's bio below).

-In his granddaughter, Calogera Verde’s marriage processetti, there is a document, written in Latin, that states the 54 year-old Carolus Virdi died at home on February 17, 1802, and is buried in the mother church.
-(Mouse over and click on his processetti death record image lower left to enlarge it in a new window or tab.)
+In his granddaughter, Calogera Verde’s marriage processetti, there is a document, written in Latin, that states the 54 year-old Carolus Virdi died at home on February 17, 1802, and is buried in the mother church cemetery.
+(Mouse over and click on his processetti death record lower left to enlarge it in a new window or tab.)
 This document has just a short paragraph on Carlo’s death, but he could not have been 54 years old when he died.
 That would have made him seven years old when he married.
 The original death record is very light, but it does seem to say 54, but it could be 64 or even 84.
-(Mouse over and click on his Latin church burial record image lower right to enlarge it in a new window or tab.)
+(Mouse over and click on his Latin church burial record lower right to enlarge it in a new window or tab.)
 This may or may not be his death record.
 If it is, he would have been 71 years old when he died.
-What is documented is that he was alive on September 17, 1779, when his daughter ancestor Onofria was married, so this record is a good possibility.
+What is documented is that he was alive on January 26, 1794, when his son ancestor Michelangelo was married, so this record is a good possibility.
+For now, this is all that’s known about them.

 ~<^>~